-While high-tech in nature, dental implants are actually more tooth-saving than traditional bridgework, since implants do not rely on neighboring teeth for support They are so natural-looking and feeling, you may forget you ever lost a tooth.You know that your confidence about your teeth affects how you feel about yourself, both personally and professionally.
+While high-tech in nature, dental implants are actually more tooth-saving than traditional bridgework, since they do not rely on neighboring teeth for support They are so natural-looking and feeling, you may forget you ever lost a tooth.You know that your confidence about your teeth affects how you feel about yourself, both personally and professionally.
 Perhaps you hide your smile because of spaces from missing teeth.

 Maybe your dentures don’t feel secure.
 Perhaps you have difficulty chewing.
 If you are missing one or more teeth and would like to smile, speak and eat again with comfort and confidence, there is good news!
 Dental implants are teeth that can look and feel just like your own!
-Under proper conditions, implants can last a lifetime.
+Under proper conditions, they can last a lifetime.
 Long-term studies continue to show improving success rates for implants.

-What Dental Implants Can Do
+What Implants Can Do

 - Replace one or more teeth without affecting bordering teeth.